Pierre Simard - Conductor, Artistic Director, Composer - Vancouver Island Symphony

 Vancouver Island Symphony

-Aptly titled "Epic Spirit – Inventions" the Vancouver Island Symphony’s powerful season finale on Saturday, April 22 at 7:30 p.m. at the Port Theatre in Nanaimo, opens with the monumental Symphony No. 5 by Beethoven - with its haunting and familiar notes of 'fate knocking at the door.'
-Then comes an original, electrifying, mind-blowing, heart-throbbing, emotionally-filled new experience – Inventions – 14 movements in the Epic Music Style, with a sensational state-of-the-art audio-visual production, saluting inventions and inventors and their impact upon the course of life on this planet – from the wheel to the space shuttle.
+Aptly titled "Epic Spirit – Inventions" the Vancouver Island Symphony’s powerful season finale on Saturday, April 22 (2017) at the Port Theatre in Nanaimo, opened with the monumental Symphony No. 5 by Beethoven - with its haunting and familiar notes of 'fate knocking at the door.'
+Then came an original, electrifying, mind-blowing, heart-throbbing, emotionally-filled new experience – Inventions – 14 movements in the Epic Music Style, with a sensational state-of-the-art audio-visual production, saluting inventions and inventors and their impact upon the course of life on this planet – from the wheel to the space shuttle.

 World premiere: Says Pierre Simard, with noticeable excitement and yet mild trepidation, "This is the biggest composition project of my life.
 In my career, I have never conducted a show with orchestra and choirs (VIS Symphonic and Children’s choirs, Patricia Plumley director) along with electronic tracks and film.
 This is not only a world premier of a composition, but, in Canada, of a whole show concept."